Every family and home is different, so choosing the right size hot water system to install for your needs can save you money and disappointment.

 Hot water heater sizes start at around 25L and go up to around 400L.
 It’s not simply a case of saying X number litres per family member.
 There are a number of important factors to consider.
 So, check out this comprehensive guide to help you decide what size hot water heater is right for you and your family.

-Factors to Consider when sizing a Hot Water Systemhot water tank
+Factors to Consider when sizing a Hot Water System

 When deciding what size hot water heater is right for your needs, the following factors will need to be taken into account: